 We add more commits to the feature branch and then rebase it onto master (to avoid creation of a merge commit).
+This introduces a merge conflict which we need to resolve using a mergetool (we're using meld).

 Rebasing feature branches